EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"pesocontract", "sym":"4,PESO"}]' -p YOUR_ACCOUNT

-Close the contract's channel for a specific token: - it returns funds to the owner if necessary. -
+Close the contract's channel for a specific token.
+In case there are funds there, it returns them to the account "TO".
+. -

-cleos push action evolutiondex closeext '["YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT
+cleos push action evolutiondex closeext '["YOUR_ACCOUNT", "TO", {"contract":"eosio.token", "sym":"4,EOS"}, "memo"]' -p YOUR_ACCOUNT

 Fill your account with the desired tokens: